groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 3.7.4 (2025-01-15) =
+* ADDED Task re-assignment.
+Tasks can now be assigned to users that are not the contact owner.
+Tasks can also be re-assigned.
+* ADDED Task bulk editing.
+Bulk complete, delete, re-assign, and reschedule tasks from within the tasks widget.
+* ADDED Task activity.
+Track outcomes, emails, call attempts, and more!
+* ADDED Task templates.
+Pre-written content for manually created tasks.
+* ADDED Saved replies.
+Pre-written replies for manually composed emails.
+* ADDED Note templates.
+Pre-written content for manually created notes.

 = 3.7.3.6 (2025-01-12) =
 * SECURITY Added additional file checks for large file uploads.
 Credit @wcraft and WordFence.